BillReyor/Bloomfield2026TaxCalc/docs/DETAILS.md

 # Calculation Details

-The calculator estimates taxes for fiscal years 2025–2029.
-By default it uses the council mill rates stored in the `defaultRates` object at the bottom of `index.html`:
+This calculator models Bloomfield's four-year phase-in of the 2024 property revaluation.
+Equalized mill rates come from the town's spreadsheet and represent the revenue-neutral baseline for each phase-in level.
+After adding the council's budget increase, they become the actual mill rates used to compute taxes.

 ```javascript
 const defaultRates = {